gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

 We also want some functional requirements:

- 1. An engineer *must* be able to at least construct a Teleport binary at their desk with a minimum of fuss.
+ 1. An engineer *must* be able to at least construct the `teleport`, `tsh`, and `tctl` binaries for their current operating system with a minimum of fuss.
  2. An engineer *must* be able to run close to 100% of all tests at their desk with a minimum of fuss
  3. The release envirionment should be as close as practical to the CI